Running Coupling for Holographic QCD with Heavy and Light Quarks: Isotropic case: Running coupling constant

-In Fig. \ref{Fig:HQphi-phi0-zh-mu-T} the logarithm of coupling constant $\log\alpha_{z_h}(z;\mu,T)$ for heavy quarks model considering the first boundary condition $z_0=z_h$ at $T=0.2, 0.532$ and $T=0.574$ is depicted for different chemical potentials corresponding to the points of different regions of heavy quarks phase diagram in Fig \ref{Fig:Ph-TmuHQ}.
-This figure shows that $\log\alpha_{z_h}(z)$ increases as the energy scale $z$ increases (or, equivalently, the probe energy $E$ decreases).
+In Fig.\,\ref{Fig:HQphi-phi0-zh-mu-T} the logarithm of coupling constant $\log\alpha_{z_h}(z;\mu,T)$ for heavy quarks model considering the first boundary condition $z_0=z_h$ at $T=0.2, 0.532$ and $0.574$ (GeV) is depicted for different chemical potentials corresponding to the points of different regions of heavy quarks phase diagram in Fig.\,\ref{Fig:Ph-TmuHQ}.
+This figure shows that $\log\alpha_{z_h}(z)$ increases as the energy scale $z$ increases (or, equivalently, the energy scale $E$ decreases).
 But, we will see that the resulted running coupling in terms of thermodynamic parameters $T$ and $\mu$ are not compatible with lattice calculations.

-Density plots with contours for logarithm of coupling constant $\log\alpha_{z_h}(z;\mu,T)$ (upper line) and coupling constant $\alpha=\alpha_{z_h}(z;\mu,T)$ (bottom line) for heavy quarks at different energy scales $z=0.1$ and $z=0.3$ is plotted in Fig. \ref{Fig:Cz01-z05-Intro-HQ}.
+Density plots with contours for logarithm of coupling constant $\log\alpha_{z_h}(z;\mu,T)$ (upper line) and coupling constant $\alpha=\alpha_{z_h}(z;\mu,T)$ (bottom line) for heavy quarks at different energy scales $z=0.1$ and $0.3$ (GeV${}^{-1}$) is plotted in Fig.\,\ref{Fig:Cz01-z05-Intro-HQ}.
 It shows that as energy scale $z$ increases, the coupling constant increases slightly.
+In particular, the running coupling in a hadronic region crucially depends on the chemical potential and not on the temperature.
+It is important to note that the behavior of the running coupling in the hadronic region for light quarks model is directly opposite.
+The reason of this opposite behavior is originated from different thermodynamics of heavy and light quarks models (see plots Fig.\,\ref{Fig:PhL3d} and Fig.\,\ref{Fig:PhH}).

-Coupling constant $\alpha(z;\mu,T)$ for heavy quarks model at two energy scales $z=0.5$ (dark images) (A), $z=0.3$ (bright images) (B) and their comparison (C,D) is presented in Fig. \ref{Fig:coupling-mu-T-HQ2}.
+Coupling constant $\alpha(z;\mu,T)$ for heavy quarks model at two energy scales $z=0.5$ GeV${}^{-1}$ (dark images) (A), $z=0.3$ GeV${}^{-1}$ (bright images) (B) and their comparison (C,D) is presented in Fig.\,\ref{Fig:coupling-mu-T-HQ2}.
 Hadronic, QGP and quarkyonic phases are denoted by brown, blue and green, respectively.
-For $0<\mu<0.7$ there is transition between hadronic and quarkyonic phases as a jump that shows 1-st order phase transition.
-The chemical potential $\mu=0.7$ denotes the intersection of confinement/deconfinement and 1-st order phase transition lines.
+For $0<\mu<0.7$ there is transition between hadronic and quarkyonic phases as a jump that shows 1st order phase transition.
+The chemical potential $\mu=0.7$ GeV denotes the intersection of confinement/deconfinement and 1st order phase transition lines.
 For $0.7<\mu<1.18$ the transition occurs continuously between hadronic and QGP phases.
 At fixed $\mu$ and $T$ (panels (C) and (D)) the value of $\alpha$ increases by decreasing the energy of system (increasing $z$) the same as light quarks model and it is compatible with the running coupling of QCD \cite{ModernTextBook}.
 The jump of $\alpha$ between hadronic and quarkyonic phases is larger for lower energy (larger $z$), see panel (C).